Thomas49600/Flippy/V8.2_Seven_Segment_Display/main/README.txt

-This is V8.2 of a mechanical seven segment designed to display both words and numbers in an attractive and interesting way.
+This is V8.2 of a mechanical seven-segment designed to display both words and numbers in an attractive and interesting way.
 This code supports up to 8 digits and has room for expansion in the future

 To upload this code do the following: